replicatedhq/help-center/content/docs/native/packaging-an-application/programmable-test-procs.md

 {{< linked_headline "Example" >}}

 The following example will check the validity of the password entered by the end-user.
 The `test_proc.custom_command` property of the YAML will instruct Replicated to run a container defined in the components section of the YAML.
-The `test_proc.results` property can be utilized to interpret output from the container and format it for display to the end-user.
+The `test_proc.results` property can be used to interpret output from the container and format any errors for display to the end-user.

 ```yaml
 config: